 Maximum shareholding

-No Member shall have, or claim an interest in, Non-Deferred Shares of the Credit Union, exceeding £15,000 or 1.5 per cent (or such other sum as may be permitted by the Relevant Authority), of the total Non-Deferred Shareholdings in the Credit Union, whichever is the greater figure.
+No Member shall have, or claim an interest in, Non-Deferred Shares of the Credit Union, exceeding 1.5 per cent (or such other sum as may be permitted by the Relevant Authority), of the total Non-Deferred Shareholdings in the Credit Union, excluding corporate members..

 Corporate Members in total shall not have, nor claim an interest in, fully paid up Non-Deferred Shares of the Credit Union exceeding 25 per cent (or such other amount as may be prescribed by law) of the total fully paid up Non-Deferred Shares of the Credit Union.
 If this percentage is exceeded the Board of Directors shall repay Non-Deferred Shares held by Corporate Members using an agreed policy until a point where the percentage is no longer exceeded.

-The maximum Non-Deferred Shareholding limit of a joint account shall be double the limit on an account held by a Member that is an individual.
-The amounts held separately in an individual and joint account shall be amalgamated.

-For the purpose of rules 47 and 48 the total fully paid up Non-Deferred Shares in the Credit Union shall be taken to be the total fully paid up Non-Deferred Shares as shown in the most recent annual return to have been sent to the Relevant Authority.
+For the purpose of rules 46 and 47 the total fully paid up Non-Deferred Shares in the Credit Union shall be taken to be the total fully paid up Non-Deferred Shares as shown in the most recent annual return to have been sent to the Relevant Authority.

 Withdrawing Shares

-Subject to rules 52 and 53, money paid in on Shares, may be withdrawn by a Member on any day as provided for by the Board.
+Subject to rules 52 and 53, money paid in on Non-Deferred Shares, may be withdrawn by a Member on any day as provided for by the Board.
 However, if required, the Board may request up to sixty days’ notice from a Member of their intention to withdraw their shareholding.

-For loans taken out before 8th January 2012, if a withdrawal of Non-Deferred Shares would reduce a Member’s paid up shareholding (excluding Deferred Shares) in the Credit Union to less than their total liability (including contingent liability) to the Credit Union, whether as a borrower, guarantor or otherwise, the Board of Directors shall have the discretion to consider a Non-Deferred Share withdrawal request.
-This discretion may be exercised through the drawing up of a policy and procedure for use by Officers and employees of the Credit Union.

-For loans taken out after 8th January 2012, the terms of the loan must include provision as to whether, for the duration of the loan, the borrower is permitted to withdraw Non-Deferred Shares where their paid-up shareholding (excluding Deferred Shares) in the Credit Union is, or following the withdrawal would be, less than their total liability (including contingent liability) to the Credit Union, whether as a borrower, guarantor or otherwise.
+For loans taken out the terms of the loan may include provision as to whether, for the duration of the loan, the borrower is permitted to withdraw Non-Deferred Shares where their paid-up shareholding (excluding Deferred Shares) in the Credit Union is, or following the withdrawal would be, less than their total liability (including contingent liability) to the Credit Union, whether as a borrower, guarantor or otherwise.
 The Board of Directors shall have the power to vary the terms of the loan agreement with the agreement of the borrowing Member.

-Insuring shares

-For as long as it remains a condition of ABCUL membership, the Board of Directors shall enter into arrangements with a person carrying on the business of life savings insurance for the purpose of providing insurance cover on Members’ (excluding corporate members) shareholdings in the Credit Union.
-Any monies paid to the Credit Union by virtue of said insurance arrangements shall be credited to the share account of the insured Member subject to the provisions of rule 47.

 Financial Services Compensation Scheme

-Members’ Non-Deferred Shares and junior savers’ deposits are protected by the Financial Services Compensation Scheme, subject to the current terms of the Scheme that may be in existence.
+Members’ Non-Deferred Shares, excluding corporates, and juvenile savers’ deposits are protected by the Financial Services Compensation Scheme, subject to the current terms of the Scheme that may be in existence up to the maximum amount of that scheme.
 Deferred Shares are not covered by the Financial Services Compensation Scheme.

 LOANS